Jamesllllllllll/codecademy-darkmode/README.md

 ## How to use this in your browser

+### Option 1: Install from the Chrome Web Store:

+The current release is available here: https://chromewebstore.google.com/detail/ohlfgacenaijhkaikejikkhgnipofpnh

+### Option 2: Install from this repo:

-1. Clone the repository to your local drive
+1. Clone this repository to your local drive
 2. Open Chrome and visit [chrome://extensions/](chrome://extensions/)
 3. Click "Load Unpacked"
 4. Select the folder containing the cloned files